rennacker/shiny_Drought_gc_jm_tr/README.md

-# Drought and Armed Conflict in Sub-Saharan Africa
+# Drought and Conflict in Sub-Saharan Africa

-An interactive Shiny web application for exploring the relationship between drought conditions and armed conflict events across Sub-Saharan Africa.
+An interactive Shiny web application for exploring the relationship between drought conditions and conflict events across the Sahel region of Sub-Saharan Africa.

 ## Overview